 What we see is that for the 2020 cycle, the Democrats controlled the process in just eight states.
 In those eight states, there is a total of seventy-five districts.
 This was an increase from forty-four in the previous decade.
 Republicans had control in the other nineteen states.
 Here, there are 189 districts.
 This is a decrease from the 206 districts of the previous decade.

 Critical for understanding the 2020 cycle is to notice that both the total number of states where the process was controlled by just one party increased and the number of congressional seats allocated under one-party control increased, but the relative advantage of Republicans declined.
-Republicans Democrats, the states in which the Democrats controlled the process changed, gaining control in large state New York, and losing control in small state West Virginia.
+Republicans gained a state under full party control between 2010 and 2020, but Democrats gained two states.
+More importantly, the states in which the Democrats controlled the process changed, e.g., gaining control in large state New York, and losing control in small state West Virginia.

 Comparing outcomes in congressional districts before and after redistricting

+First, we must recognize that the total number of districts in each state was affected by apportionment.
 Texas led the country with relative population gain between 2010 and 2020 and gained two seats in the House of Representatives.
 Montana added a second seat, and Florida, North Carolina, Oregon, and Colorado all added another seat.
 California, New York, Illinois, Michigan, Ohio, Pennsylvania, and West Virginia all lost one seat.

 A simple calculation can be made to help determine the independent effect of apportionment and redistricting on the balance of power in the U.S House.
 We can look at how many congressional districts a national candidate — here, President Biden ca. 2020 — did win under one set of maps and compare those results to Biden’s 2020 votes projected into the 2022 districts.
 This simple analysis leaves aside very important considerations that would affect who wins in specific districts, such as incumbency effects, candidate quality, and the effect of campaigns.
 But the benefit of this apples-to-apples comparison is that it shows, using the same nationwide election, the difference between the old and new lines.